 Reports indicate multiple injuries and a 79-year-old was killed when a commercial truck carrying water ran a red light striking a pickup truck causing it to hit a passenger car.

-Two people were in a GMC pickup truck which was traveling north on North Gessner in Harris County, Texas when the water delivery truck ran a red light.
-The passenger of the pickup was killed in the crash, and the driver transported to the hospital for treatment.
+Two people were in a GMC pickup truck that was traveling north on North Gessner in Harris County, Texas when the water delivery truck ran a red light.
+The passenger of the pickup was killed in the crash, and the driver was transported to the hospital for treatment.
 The impact caused the GMC pickup to strike a Toyota Avalon.

 Apparently, some independent witnesses saw the water truck run a red light striking the pickup truck.

 While the police officers and the district attorney’s office or investigating the crash, significant evidence regarding the condition of the vehicle, its speed, and possible video evidence should be independently preserved, and action was taken as soon as possible.

 It is common in a Houston truck accident that the insurance company for the commercial vehicle will have dispatched a group including attorneys and investigators to the scene of the crash sometimes before the cars have even been moved.